Blog

 Revenue Loss

 Not only does PCI non-compliance come with financial costs, but any damage to your brand’s reputation can dramatically decrease revenue generation.
+Disruptions to payment transactions and the loss of compliance status can further impact revenue, as customers and partners may lose confidence in your ability to securely handle sensitive data.
 In the case of a data breach, your company will have to juggle both the cost of the breach and the decreased revenue from scared or unsatisfied customers.

 How to Prevent PCI Non-Compliance

-PCI DSS was created to protect cardholder data, and not complying with their recommendations means your company is operating below the bare minimum of security efforts.
+PCI DSS was created to protect cardholder data, and not complying with its recommendations means your company is operating below the bare minimum of security efforts.
+It is crucial to be PCI DSS compliant and follow all relevant standards, including PIN transaction security, to ensure comprehensive protection.
 While data breaches are not a guaranteed outcome of PCI non-compliance, not adhering to PCI standards means that there are gaps in security that hackers can exploit.
 While no company wants to receive fines for PCI non-compliance, the costs of a data breach can be far worse.

 So how do you attain PCI compliance?